-Disney's Animal Kingdom Attractions fo Toddlers, Pre-Schoolers & Teens
+Disney's Animal Kingdom Attractions for Toddlers, Pre-Schoolers & Teens

 By Chelle Koster Walton

-Kids of all ages love animals - and Animal Kingdom arranges all sorts of ways to engage them, from a petting zoo to dinosaur adventures and environmental education exhibits.
+Kids of all ages love animals -- and Animal Kingdom arranges all sorts of ways to engage them, from a petting zoo to environmental education exhibits.

 For mealtime fun, the popular Rainforest Café makes you feel as though you're dining in a jungle, underneath a volcano, with animated animals peeking from the tree canopy.
 For something quicker, hit Restaurantosaurus in Dinoland U.S.A.
 At breakfast time, check out Donald's Safari Breakfast, featuring Mickey Mouse, Donald Duck, Daisy Duck and Goofy at Tusker House.

-For the thrill lover in your family, Expedition Everest in the Asia area of the theme park is a high-altitude, high-speed roller coaster train ride for big kids, teens and adults to the "Roof of the World," home of the inhospitable snarling beast, the Yeti, at the mountain's peak.
+For the thrill lover in your family, Expedition Everest in the Asia area of the theme park is a high-altitude, high-speed roller coaster train ride for big kids, teens and adults.

 There are plenty of things to do with family at Walt Disney World.